 NOVEC also utilizes aircraft to inspect the overhead line in critical transmission areas.
 These aircraft fly along all of our transmission line rights of way once every three months looking for falling or dead trees, line problems or other out of the ordinary conditions requiring immediate attention.

 Since March 1, 2007, customers have been notified of routine tree trimming activities by a notice printed on their monthly billing statement.
 Please pay attention to your bill as this is the only notification given for this routine tree trimming.
 If you have questions about the type of work to be done specifically on your property, please call the number printed with the notice.
-General notifications through NOVEC’s What’s Current articles and this Web site are used for NOVEC's pole inspection program, transformer painting and inspection program, and herbicide applications since these programs cover large portions of the system very quickly.
-Please understand that contractors are required by contract and safety requirements to maintain NOVEC rights of way in specific ways.
-Please don’t attempt to have the contractors deviate from these requirements in any way.
+General notifications through NOVEC’s What’s Current articles and this website are used for NOVEC's pole inspection program, transformer painting and inspection program, and herbicide applications since these programs cover large portions of the system very quickly.
+Contractors are required by contract and safety requirements to maintain NOVEC rights of way in specific ways.
+Please do not attempt to have the contractors deviate from these requirements in any way.

 For more information, contact NOVEC at 703-335-0500 or 1-888-335-0500.